qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Right-click shows a contextual menu to **Copy/Paste**, **Change color**, **Change transparency**, **Change output unit**, **Change symbol width**.

-The example in figure_categorized_symbol_ shows the category rendering dialog used for the rivers layer of the QGIS sample dataset.
+The example in figure_categorized_symbology_ shows the category rendering dialog used for the rivers layer of the QGIS sample dataset.

-.. _figure_categorized_symbol:
+.. _figure_categorized_symbology:

 .. figure:: /static/user_manual/working_with_vector/categorysymbol_ng_line.png
    :align: center